sogriffin98/northernbug.github.io/meeting_details/northernbug8.md

 # Registration

 Registration form is open at: [https://bit.ly/nbug8_registration](https://bit.ly/nbug8_registration).
-Deadline for registration: midnight on Monday, December 19th.
+Deadline for registration was at midnight on Monday, December 19th, however we will keep the form open until we will run out of lunch portions ;-)